Overview

 Two sets of wall-mounted custom shelving provide storage and work space.
 An additional pair of shelves accommodate the computer monitor, keyboard, and mouse.

-A folding two-step stepladder, and a folding observing chair, provide access to the eyepiece and seating at the computer when needed.
+A folding two-step stepladder, and a folding observing chair, provide access to, and seating at, the eyepiece when needed.
+In addition, I use a small rolling stool for seating at the computer.
+The stool fits neatly under the keyboard shelves when not in use.

-A portable air conditioner keeps the inside of the building below about 90F during the Summer, primarily to prevent damage to the telescope and electonics.
+A portable air conditioner keeps the inside of the building below about 90F during the Summer, primarily to prevent damage to the telescope and electronics.

 Finally, a portable vacuum cleaner and other cleaning supplies help me keep ahead of the Idaho dust that inevitably makes its way into the observatory.